 He has participated in the delivery of major development projects, including the £7m Ethos Project at Swansea Waterfront and the Regional Skills and Learning Partnership, and has been a governor of Gower College, Swansea.
 He was the High Sheriff of the County of West Glamorgan for 2010-11 and serves as Her Majesty’s Deputy Lord Lieutenant of the same county.

-Arwel Ellis Owen is Chair of Social Care Wales.
+Arwel Ellis Owen OBE is Chair of Social Care Wales.
 He is also Chair of the Directors of Centre for Advanced Welsh and Celtic Studies and Chair of the Friends of the Living Room.
 He joined the BBC on graduating in International Politics from University College Wales, Aberystwyth, and was Editor of News and Current Affairs Wales before being appointed Head of Programmes BBC Northern Ireland.

 After winning the first Guardian Research Fellowship at Nuffield College Oxford, he left to establish his own independent media company, Cambrensis Communications.
 He left the broadcasting and media family business to become the interim CEO of S4C and Vice President of the National Library of Wales.
 He is a frequent broadcaster on Anglo Irish affairs, an author, a Churchill Fellow and a Fellow of Aberystwyth University.

-She also has extensive experience in both the commercial and public sectors at non-executive director level, having served on a wide range of bodies including the Wales Tourism Advisory Board (a Ministerial appointment), Welsh Water and the Prince’s Trust (Cymru).
-She is currently a trustee of the National Museum Wales, a council member of the Lord Kitchener National Memorial Fund and a member of the General Council of UWC Atlantic College (where she was previously a governor and Vice-Chair).
+Educated in Wales, Canada and France, Victoria Provis has an employment background in corporate communications, management consultancy and recruitment consultancy.
+She has worked for a range of leading, London-based firms, most recently Odgers Berndtson - Executive Search (1995-2011) where she was a partner and also founder Chairman of the firm’s Cardiff office.
+She also has extensive experience in both the commercial and public sectors at non-executive director level, having served on a wide range of bodies including the Wales Tourism Advisory Board (a Ministerial appointment), Welsh Water, the Prince’s Trust (Cymru) and the National Museum of Wales.
+She is currently a board member of the Arts Council of Wales, a council member of the Lord Kitchener National Memorial Fund and a member of the General Council of UWC Atlantic College (where she was previously a governor and Vice-Chair).